Tax increment financing application process

 Approval or denial of TIF assistance

 If the CPED Director and City Finance Officer authorize requesting City Council approval, CPED and Finance & Property Services staff will begin the process of preparing a TIF Plan and establishing a new TIF district.
 This process takes approximately 80 days to complete and includes all the actions required by the TIF Act and various City policies.
-Actions include, but are not limited to, notifying Hennepin County and the Minneapolis School District, notifying affected neighborhood groups, obtaining the City Planning Commission's opinion regarding the TIF Plan's conformance with the City's comprehensive plan, conducting a public hearing, and review by two City Council committees.
-These committees include either the Housing Policy & Development (HPD) Committee or the Economic Development & Regulatory Services (EDRS) Committee and the Ways & Means (W&M) Committee.
-A complete schedule of all the necessary steps, actions, and approvals is given to the developer.
+Actions include, but are not limited to, notifying Hennepin County and the Minneapolis School District, notifying affected neighborhood groups, obtaining the City Planning Commission's opinion regarding the TIF Plan's conformance with the City's comprehensive plan, conducting a public hearing, and review by the applicable City Council committee.
 Ultimately, the City Council approves or denies the request for TIF assistance at the end of this process.

 Origination fee